The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: The T-duality map

-In the $m=2$ case we have the following statement.
-Note that such a generic vector can be found by adding the row vectors in the matrix given by \cref{network_param}. \begin{lemma} Let $S_{\pi}$ be a positroid cell in $Gr^+_{k+1,n}$.
+If we specialize to the $m=2$ case, we have the following: \begin{lemma} Let $S_{\pi}$ be a positroid cell in $Gr^{\geq 0}_{k+1,n}$.
 Then $S_{\pi}$ is loopless if and only if every vector space $V \in S_{\pi}$ contains a generic vector. \end{lemma}